 To find out more about the steps needed to seek treatment, contact:

 The Minnesota Recovery Treatment Facility Locator can help you find additional support in your community.

 Support for People Who Used Alcohol During Pregnancy

 Through our Families Healing Together programming, Proof Alliance offers several resources to individuals who drank alcohol during their pregnancy.
-These resources include The Fresh Start Forum, a weekly support group.
+These resources include The Fresh Start Forum, an ongoing support group.
 We offer a judgment-free space for support, healing and growth.

 Join us as we work together to shed the stigma, blame and guilt that often comes with alcohol use during pregnancy.
 Contact firstname.lastname@example.org to learn more about our programming.